StarnightTeam/CookCraft/shop-comparison.md

 + lets you restrict categories and entries behind a certain quest
 + accepts items in shop entries
 + lets you make entries for commands, advancements, etc. You can even let players buy & sell quests lol.

+± can be accessed at any time
 ± seems like you can't configure the money (either its name or icon)

 - a bit annoying to create new entries
-- using the shop is a tad annoying due to the lack of shortcuts and a UI that requires a bit more effort to navigate
+- using the shop is a tad annoying due to the UI being a tad janky
-- tag entries don't cycle through items like in AdminShop
+- tag entries don't cycle through items like in AdminShop, so you have to manually check all the accepted items